-- The MMU recommends that all data necessary to perform the regulation market three pivotal supplier test be saved by PJM so that the test can be replicated.
+- The MMU recommends that the two signal regulation market design be replaced with a one signal regulation market design.
 (Priority: Medium.
-First reported 2016.
-Status: Not adopted.) - The MMU recommends that the total regulation (TReg) signal sent on a fleet wide basis be eliminated and replaced with individual regulation signals for each unit.
-(Priority: Low.
-First reported 2019.
+First reported Q1 2023.
 Status: Not adopted.) - The MMU recommends that the ability to make dual offers (to make offers as both a RegA and a RegD resource in the same market hour) be removed from the regulation market.
 (Priority: High.
 First reported 2019.
 Status: Not adopted.) - The MMU recommends that the regulation market be modified to incorporate a consistent application of the marginal benefit factor (MBF) throughout the optimization, assignment and settlement process.
-The

-MBF should be defined as the Marginal Rate of Technical Substitution (MRTS) between RegA and RegD.
+The MBF should be defined as the Marginal Rate of Technical Substitution (MRTS) between RegA and RegD.
 (Priority: High.
 First reported 2012.
 Status: Not adopted.
-FERC rejected.
-32)
+FERC rejected.33) - The MMU recommends that the current calculation of the performance score (based on precision, delay and correlation metrics) be replaced with the current calculation of the precision score.
+(Priority: Medium.
+First reported 2023.
+Status: Not adopted.).